Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions: Introduction

-However, when $g$ is non-zero, which is mostly the case in practical applications in Machine Learning when low complexity (e.g., sparse or low-rank) solutions are sought through the formulation of a regularization \cite{Tib96, YL06, Faz02, RFP10}.
-Using ID may be possible theoretically but mostly infeasible computationally.
-Similarly, using AD on forward--backward splitting algorithms, which are perfectly suited for problems of the form \eqref{prob:min}, can be problematic theoretically and practically.
+However, when $g\neq0$ in \eqref{prob:min}, which is mostly the case in practical applications in Machine Learning when low complexity (for example, sparse or low-rank) solutions are sought through the formulation of regularization \cite{Tib96, YL06, Faz02, RFP10}, using ID in the same way as the smooth case is not possible theoretically.
+Similarly, using AD on forward--backward splitting algorithms, which are perfectly suited for problems of the form \eqref{prob:min}, are problematic theoretically and practically.
 Such methods involve a proximal mapping which in itself is an optimization problem and is not differentiable in general.
-For example, consider Proximal Gradient Descent (PGD) \cite{LM79} which is an iterative algorithm expressed as $\xkp \coloneqq \pgd (\xk, \u)$ where $\map{\pgd}{\spVar\times\spPrm}{\spVar}$ is defined as
+For example, consider Proximal Gradient Descent (PGD) \cite{LM79} which is an iterative algorithm and has the update step

-Computing the derivative of $\xkp$ with respect to a parameter vector $\u$ in terms of the derivative of $\xk$ requires differentiating $\pgd$, which clearly depends on the non-smoothness properties of $g$.
+where $\alpha$ denotes the step size.
+Computing $D_{\u}\xkp$ in terms of $D_{\u}\xk$ requires differentiating the solution $\xkp$ with respect to the parameters $(\xk, \u)$, which clearly depends on the non-smoothness properties of $g$.